HL7/davinci-dtr/input/pagecontent/formal_specification.md

 <br>
 At any point prior to completion the app should be able to save the session, and then relaunch it later.
 If an EHR system performs DTR functionality internally, it may save session information however it likes.
 Guidance below does not apply in this scenario.

-Providers may go days to weeks before completing questionnaires and may go many months to a year before completing paperwork and Prior Authorization ot claim submission.
+Providers may go days to weeks before completing questionnaires and may go many months to a year before completing paperwork and Prior Authorization to claim submission.
 Therefore, the time span between the creation of a Questionnaire to the completion of QuestionnaireResponse should be accounted for accordingly.

-Context for the DTR app is made up of the QuestionnaireResponse, the Questionnaire, the prepopulation CQL and its supporting files, the order(s), the coverage, and the patient.
+Context for the DTR app is made up of the QuestionnaireResponse, the Questionnaire, the pre-population CQL and its supporting files, the order(s), the coverage, and the patient.
 The QuestionnaireResponse resource contains a reference to the patient in the `subject` field, and the order(s) and coverage in the `context` extension.
 From the coverage and order, the DTR app can determine the payer and retrieve the CQL, Questionnaire, and other files from a standard endpoint on the payer server.

 If the DTR app receives a QuestionnaireResponse resource in the app context, it SHALL reload the session information from that QuestionnaireResponse using its associated order and coverage.
 If the DTR app does not receive a QuestionnaireResponse, it SHALL first search the EHR for QuestionnaireResponses associated with the order included in the app context.
 Depending on the result of the search, the app will either offer an option to reload context from a found QuestionnaireResponse or launch normally and create a new QuestionnaireResponse.